xtangle/zoundcloud/README.md

 * Tracks that are contained in scrollable lists.

-When a download is initiated, it attempts to download a track in its uploaded format (i.e. highest quality) and will only resort to the streamable 128kb mp3 version if no better quality is available.
+When a download is initiated, it attempts to download a track in its uploaded format (i.e. highest quality) and will only resort to the streamable 128 kbps mp3 version if no better quality is available.

 Metadata information and cover art is automatically added to files in .mp3 format (in ID3v2.3).